On your way through the Generic Extractor tutorial, you have learned about

 ) for the particular

 request.
-So to join the two tables together in SQL, you would use the join condition:
+So, to join the two tables together in SQL, you would use the join condition:

 campaigns.id=campaigns__campaign_id__send-checklist.parent_id

-column refers though.
+column refers to.

 You have probably noticed that the jobs